pocketsvg/PocketSVG/README.md

 **Output**
 ![image](https://user-images.githubusercontent.com/1756909/38315263-6664fe64-3828-11e8-8d49-1e0c52f3d4e2.png)

+Note: By default, SVGLayer has `shouldRasterize` set to `YES` when running on iOS.
+If you need to animate changes to the layer's transform you might want to reset that to `NO`.

-Manually render each path of an SVG file into using CAShapeLayers:
+### Manually render each path of an SVG file using `CAShapeLayer`

 ```swift
 view.backgroundColor = .white